~Odontoglossum rigidum Lindley 1844 - See Cyrtochilum aureum (Lindl.) Senghas 1997 Photo courtesy of of Carlos Hajek and his Peruvian Orchid Page

-Common Name The Rigid Odontoglossum
+Common Name The Rigid Cyrtochilum

 Flower Size 3/4" [2 cm]

-A high Andean, small sized, cool to cold growing epiphyte or terrestrial on steep embankments of altitudes of 2500-4000 meters that is found in Ecuador, Peru and Bolivia with ovate or pyriform pseudobulbs carrying a single apical, erect, linear-ligulate, acute, carinate leaf and blooms at most any time of the year on a paniculate, 8" [20 cm] long, loosely branched towards the apex inflorescence arising on a mature pseudobulb.
-This species is related to Odon. aureum but differs in the lack of a callus a the apex of the claw and the darker yellow orange color of the flower.
+Found in Ecuador on steep embankments at elevations of 2500 to 4000 meters as a small sized, cold growing epiphyte or terrestrial that is found in with ovate or pyriform pseudobulbs carrying a single apical, erect, linear-ligulate, acute, carinate leaf and blooms at most any time of the year on a paniculate, 8" [20 cm] long, loosely branched towards the apex inflorescence arising on a mature pseudobulb.

 --------------------------------------------------------------------------------------------------------------------------